 The condensed consolidated interim financial statements have been prepared on a historical cost basis, except for certain financial instruments that have been measured at fair value.

-These condensed consolidated interim financial statements, including comparatives, have been prepared in accordance with International Accounting Standards ("IAS") 34, Interim Financial Reporting.
+These condensed consolidated interim financial statements, including comparatives, have been prepared using accounting policies consistent with International Accounting Standards ("IAS") 34, Interim Financial Reporting.

 NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS UNAUDITED - PREPARED BY MANAGEMENT